 The algorithm then selects a validator to create a block—those who hold more cryptocurrency on the network are more likely to be selected to produce the next block.
 The block is then processed as normal and added to the blockchain.
 As miners no longer compete for blocks with their computing power, the process is far less energy-intensive, and could make Ether a greener alternative to Bitcoin in the future.

-Bitcoin is about ten times larger than Ether by market cap.
+Bitcoin is more than two times larger than Ether by market cap as of March 2022.
 An individual Bitcoin is also worth considerably more.
-One Bitcoin costs around $7,200, and one ETH costs around $125.
+One Bitcoin costs around $38,000, and one ETH costs around $2,628.
 But despite the difference in price, research by cryptocurrency exchange Binance has shown that the prices of the two are correlated.
-Both currencies peaked in price in late 2017, with Bitcoin peaking at almost $20,000 and ETH at around $1,350.
+Both currencies peaked in price in late 2021, with Bitcoin reaching a market high of over $64,000 and ETH at around $4,600.
+Bitcoin skyrocketed as El Salvador accepted it as a legal tender, while Ethereum exploded to new all-time high thanks to the boom of NFTs.

 Most crypto indexes, such as the Galaxy Crypto Index Fund, still include Bitcoin and Ether as their primary components.